 The VA is Now Accepting Applications and Issuing ID Cards

 Waiting list: Due to the high volume of requests, many veterans were instructed to place their name on a waiting list.
 As of January 2018, the VA is again issuing ID cards.
 However, there may still be a waiting list as the VA works through the backlog of applications.
-Keep in mind it can also take up to 60 days to receive your ID card once you submit your application.
-Please note there is a very high volume for applications and there may be delays before cards are issued.
+Keep in mind it can also take up to 60 days to receive your ID card once you submit your application and it has been approved.
+Please note there is a very high volume of applications and there may be delays before cards are issued.

 When will I receive the Veterans ID Card?
 Veterans who apply for a card should receive it within 60 days and can check delivery status of their cards at vets.gov.
-A digital version of the VIC will be available online by mid-December.
+My Veterans ID Card took almost 3 months to be issued.

 How to Apply for the new VA Veterans ID Card: